JiangboYu13/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is defined as function named `calCamera(...)` in IPython notebook located in `./pipeline_code.ipynb`
+The code for this step is defined IN function named `calCamera(...)` in IPython notebook located in `./pipeline_code.ipynb`

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `obj_pnt` is just a replicated array of coordinates, and `obj_pnts` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `img_pnts` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
 Here is an example of corners found on board: